 Owing to its geographical advantage of being in the centre of Asia, Hong Kong is a popular venue for dispute resolution.
 Many barristers in Hong Kong are highly experienced in international arbitration and civil litigation, and litigation techniques often involved in trials of the International Arbitration Centre such as the drafting of legal submissions, the cross-examination of witnesses and conducting legal research are commonplace in the day-to-day practice of barristers in Hong Kong.
 Moreover, barristers in Hong Kong are bilingual in both English and Chinese, being equally comfortable working in either language.
 Not only does this facilitate interactions between barristers and mainland clients, this also reduces the time and costs required for the mass translation of documents.
 Being bilingually trained, barristers in Hong Kong possess a linguistic advantage in international arbitration, greatly benefitting their clients.

-How to instruct a barrister - According to the Hong Kong Bar Association’s Overseas Practice Rules Annex 14 Paragraph 2, a practising barrister may accept instructions from any person qualified as practising as a foreign lawyer or from mainland clients for professional work for the purpose of, or in connection with any international arbitration proceedings in Hong Kong, as long as the proceedings does not involve pre-existing, ongoing litigation and local arbitration in Hong Kong.
+How to instruct a barrister - According to Chapter 13 of the Hong Kong Bar Association's Code of Conduct, a practising barrister may accept instructions from any person qualified and practising outside Hong Kong or from clients from outside Hong Kong for professional work for the purpose of, or in connection with any international arbitration proceedings in Hong Kong, as long as the proceedings does not involve pre-existing, ongoing litigation and local arbitration in Hong Kong.

 HOW DO BARRISTERS IN HONG KONG COMPLY WITH THE NEEDS OF CHINESE BUSINESSES?